Providing resources and ideas for therapies and medical developments for Parkinson's disease:

-While we have not found any research on effective human trials of probiotics and Parkinson's Disease, there has been some advancements made in the lab with transgenic worms.
+Bacillus subtilis: While not as relevant as Parkinson's research of probiotics with human trials, there has been some advancements made in the lab with transgenic worms.
 Transgenic Caenorhabditis elegans worms have had their DNA altered to have portions of their DNA resemble human DNA.
 Scientists at the University of Edinburgh use transgenic experimental subjects to more closely represent a human response to drug treatment.
 The results of the study show that the probiotic bacterium Bacillus subtilis PXN21 inhibits, delays, and reverses alpha-synuclein aggregation.
 Alpha-synuclein is the protein that when mis-folded, has neurotoxic properties which kills neurons, causing Parkinson's disease.
 This bacteria produces chemicals that change how enzymes in cells process specific fats called sphingolipids.
 This probiotic is available commercially from Amazon, Walmart or directly from the manufacturer.

-See reference article Probiotic Bacillus subtilis Protects against α-Synuclein Aggregation in C. elegans or a brief layman's overview Gut bacteria could guard against Parkinson's
+See reference article Probiotic Bacillus subtilis Protects against α-Synuclein Aggregation in C. elegans Cell Reports (Goya et al, 2020) or a brief layman's overview Gut bacteria could guard against Parkinson's

 Research out of Aarhus University in Denmark points to Parkinson's as two separate diseases:

 Brain-first Parkinson's: this variety of Parkinson's begins with the aggregation of alpha-synuclein in neurons of the brain and migrates to the peripheral autonomic nervous system.
 This variety of the disease is first characterized by tremors, gait disruption and freezing.